eksoward/portfolio/README.md

 This is a central location to find my career credentials, in various formats.

+## PDF Resume

+For my latest PDF resume [click here.](https://github.com/eksoward/resume/blob/master/docs/eksoward-resume.pdf)

+## Looking to work together?

+For recruiter or other inquiries please [email me at this link.](mailto:eksoward@gmail.com?subject=Found%20on%20github:%20Looking%20to%20collaborate)

 ## What are my strengths?

 - Finding problems AND problem sources in code